yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >
 > This involved **launching the "Rural Taobao" program, which set up service centers in small villages and trained local people to help villagers shop online and receive deliveries**.
 As a direct result, they were able to **bring millions of rural consumers into the digital economy and create new income opportunities for people in remote areas**.

-> [!note] 影响与贡献（Impact & Influence）
->
-> The impact of **Alibaba** extends far beyond their own success.
-Their work has fundamentally changed the landscape of the **global e-commerce** industry.
->
-> Their primary contribution to society is **democratizing commerce by making it possible for small businesses and individuals to reach customers worldwide through simple online tools**.
-They have effectively shown that **technology can create opportunities for everyone, not just big corporations, and that innovation can solve real social and economic problems**.

 > [!note] 受认可原因（Reason for Recognition）
 >
 > In conclusion, **Alibaba** is more than just a successful company; they are a true game-changer in their domain.
->
-> What makes them so remarkable and worthy of admiration is their ability to **combine technological innovation with deep understanding of social needs, always thinking about how to serve both businesses and consumers better**.
-Their legacy is defined by **their role in creating China's digital economy and proving that Chinese companies can lead global innovation**, which is why they continue to be a subject of great interest and respect.

 <h2 id="topic_18"></h2>